 Glyn Thomas, Scott Polley, Marcus Morse, Brendon Munge (and others)

-In this session, researchers from Australian universities will share how they have been working together to develop a set of threshold concepts that can guide the curriculum and assessment in Australian universities.
+In this session, researchers from Australian universities share how they have been working together to develop a set of threshold concepts that can guide the curriculum and assessment in Australian universities.
 A number of research projects have been conducted to: establish and verify a set of Threshold Concepts, establish processes to assess them, and formulate innovate ways to describe and assess the skills, knowledge and experience to lead outdoor education activities.
-The session will also discuss some of the curriculum challenges around what employers want and what university programs should provide.Save my place
+The session also discusses some of the curriculum challenges around what employers want and what university programs should provide.Watch now

 Social (in)equality and cultural diversity in the outdoors

 Imre van Kraalingen [host] - Speakers: Kirsti Pedersen Gurholt, Annette Bischoff, Per Ingvar Haukeland

 June 15th, 2021.
 Time Zone: 1600 to 1730 [UTC+1]